-Robin Hoods Bay Camping.
-In this article we’ll introduce you to some of the best Campsites near Robin Hoods Bay.
+Robin Hoods Bay camping.
+In this article we will introduce you to some of the best campsites near Robin Hoods Bay.

 In this extensive piece we’re going to look at the options for Robin Hoods Bay camping.
 From tents to glamping; caravans to tourers – we’ve got all here!

 Robin Hood’s Bay is a small fishing village on the North Yorkshire coast 13 miles from Whitby.
 The village features charming cobbled streets, great beaches, cute shops and some delightful tea-rooms.
 It’s the perfect setting for families and groups looking to get away to the coast as well as explore some of Yorkshire’s finest country.

 Whilst it is named after him, Robin Hood never went there.
 The closest he got was in an old English ballad.
 In this Robin encounters pirates who come to pillage the villages boats and coast.
 Of course, Robin saves the day and returns all the pirates loot to the poor!

 Robin Hood aside, the bay and village are famous for their history of smuggling which was rife in the 18th century.
 It is also the place that can lay claim to a large number of fossils being found there.
 Places of interest surrounding Robin Hood’s Bay include Scarborough, Filey, Staithes and the North York Moors.